4paradigm/OpenMLDBSQLEmulator/README.md

 |--|--|
 | 1.0 | 0.8.3 |

-Toydb is optional, and you don't have to update the emulator.
-You can update it simply, just copy the newer toydb to `/tmp`.
+Toydb is optional, and you should update it manually, just copy the newer toydb to `/tmp`.

 ## Run